saxby-b/field-trip/README.md

-Don't forget to register for the field trip!
+Check to see who still needs to register for the field trip!